 Using a humidifier in your home can make a big difference for your baby’s skin.
-Humidifiers add moisture to the air, which helps treat and prevent peeling skin in newborns.
+Humidifiers add moisture to the air, which helps treat and prevent newborn skin peeling.
 Set the humidifier up in whichever room your baby spends the most time, and let it run for a few hours whenever the air feels a bit dry.

 One of the best ways to treat your newborn’s peeling skin is with a small dab of Mustela Nourishing Cream With Cold Cream.
-For extremely dry patches on your newborn’s skin, you can also apply a swipe of our Hydra Stick with Cold Cream.
+For extremely dry patches on your newborn’s skin, you can also apply a dab of our Stelatopia Emollient Balm.

 Wash Clothing With Gentle Detergents